D. J. Dozier

 William Henry "D.J."
-Dozier, Jr. (born September 21, 1965) is an American former National Football League running back and Major League Baseball outfielder.
+Dozier Jr. (born September 21, 1965) is an American former professional National Football League (NFL) running back and Major League Baseball (MLB) outfielder.
 He played five seasons with the NFL's Minnesota Vikings and Detroit Lions from 1987 to 1991, and played one season with the MLB's New York Mets in 1992.
 He currently resides in Virginia Beach, Virginia.

-Early years
+Early life

 Dozier was born in Norfolk, Virginia.
 He attended Kempsville High School in Virginia Beach, Virginia, and later attended Penn State University.
 When D.J. was 12 years old, he played on a youth basketball team for Kempsville and made it to the Virginia Beach city championship game.
 His team played against the Green Run Suns, who had future NBA Hall of Fame player David Robinson on the team.
 Kempsville won the game, mainly in part to David Robinson (who was a small forward and not the tallest player on the team nor highest scorer) missing the game due to having come down with the mumps.
 Dozier, who would eventually grow to 6 feet tall, was already 5'9" or 5'10" by 12 years old.
 With his athleticism, skill and size, he dominated the undefeated Suns and won the city championship.